roddhjav/apparmor.d/docs/development/abstractions.md

 title: Abstractions
 ---

-This project and the apparmor profile official project provide a large selection of abstractions to be included in profiles.
-They should always be used as they target wide compatibility across hardware and distribution wile only allowing the bare minimum access.
+This project and the official apparmor-profiles project provide a large selection of abstractions to be included in profiles.
+They should always be used as they target wide compatibility across hardware and distributions while only allowing the bare minimum access.

 !!! example

-    For instance, to allow download directory access, instead of writing:
+    For instance, to allow download directory access instead of read and write permissions:
     ```sh
     owner @{HOME}/@{XDG_DOWNLOAD_DIR}/{,**} rw,
     ```